-To help protect the urban treescape, there are some strict rules under the Biosecurity Act that are aimed at stopping the spread of Dutch elm disease within and out of the Auckland Region.
+To help protect the urban treescape, there are some strict rules under the Biosecurity Act that are aimed at stopping the spread of Dutch elm disease.

 About Elm Trees